Eyes down look in for the final instalment in the Future Maritime Patrol series, apart from a quick summary.

 Clearly, Lockheed Martin are looking at the P3 replacement market and have decided it would offer a good enough alternative to the Boeing P8.

-Boeing are not going to let Lockheed Martin have access to the P-8A mission systems and neither are they going to have access to the Airbus FIT system, the equipment is therefore likely to be derived from the P3.
+Boeing are not going to let Lockheed Martin have access to the P-8A mission systems and neither are they going to have access to the Airbus FIT system, the equipment is therefore likely to be derived from the P3, maybe some derivative of the Merlin HM’2 systems.
 Despite this, there is no reason to think it would be some kind of runt of the litter in capability terms.
 Unlike the Boeing 737, the Hercules is designed for low altitude manoeuvring, a point Lockheed Martin never cease emphasising.
 It has a 360 degree search radar fitted under the fuselage, wingtip ESM, a nose mounted EO turret, wing tip mounted ESM and an interesting fuselage side blister bomb bay for torpedoes.

 Looking at the brochure range and endurance figures they actually look better than a P8, by some margin.

-On face value, this looks like an attractive option, the C130J Hercules is in service with the UK, an established support and training infrastructure in place and the costs would be reasonably low.
+On face value, this looks like an interesting option, the C130J Hercules is in service with the UK, an established support and training infrastructure in place and the costs would potentially be reasonably low.